Aishwarya55621/Spotify_dataset_data_visualization_Aishwarya/README.md

 Insights:
 🟣Songs with medium to high energy (0.4–0.8) tend to also have higher danceability, showing a moderate positive relationship.
 🟣Very low-energy songs (near 0) are rarely danceable, which matches intuition (e.g., calm or acoustic tracks).
-🟣The distribution is not perfectly linear — some high-energy songs are not very danceable (like aggressive rock/metal).
+🟣The distribution is not perfectly linear — some high-energy songs are not very danceable.

 📊 Chart 6: Top 10 Genres by Average Tempo